×

 What do people find most challenging about the culture in Jamaica?

 "Be careful about who you choose as friends, because the general advice I give is that people will always take your kindness for weakness.
 NEVER disclose info about yourself.
 Stay out of people's business and keep people out of yours.
 After a while you will see that Jamaicans rarely disclose their intentions or plans.
 They'll be packing their bags to go overseas but they won't tell you until the last moment if they feel the need to.
 If you're able to, keep guard dogs, don't stop to talk to strangers, don't listen to hard-luck stories, keep it moving, Don't think you can be a saviour because your life will soon become very difficult and uncomfortable - if you want to help, support, reach out directly to charities.
 Remember.
 People here adopt the saying that a fool and his money are soon parted.
 It's possible to have the best life here but you have to know and understand what you'll be getting yourself into.
-It's not all beaches and sunsets," said one expat in Jamaica.
+It's not all beaches and sunsets," remarked one foreigner who made the move to Jamaica.

 View More Answers